hjbar/stage_m1/README.md

        language.

-   (Again: if you decide to take risks and implement the project in a different language, you don't need to reimplement any of that, but then you are on your own for testing and debugging.)
+   (Again: if you decide to take risks and implement the project in a different language, you do not need to reimplement any of that, but then you are on your own for testing and debugging.)